tirimid/tirimid.net/artistic/quevish.md

 *Maybe "un-eat" means something like spitting out food?
 I interpret it as food rebuilding itself in the reverse way of how it was eaten, but Quevish allows some ambiguity.*

+Unlike the passive negator, "zezy", the active negator gezy is not self-inverting.
+That is, if the phrase "bam gezy gane" means counterterrorism, then "bam gezy gezy gane" is *not* just terrorism.
+It would, instead, be translated as something along the lines of "the movement fighting counterterrorism", rather than terrorism itself.
+This example assumes both negations are active counter - but if we assume only the first one is active counter and the second is actually active reverse, then we could instead translate it as something like "the undoing of counterterrorism measures".
+As stated before, it is dependent on context whether or not any individual "gezy" implies active reverse or active counter negation.

 #### Interrogative mood marker - "zanme"